Blosc/blogsite/posts/ndim-reductions.rst

 Compression and decompression consume CPU and memory resources.
 Differentiating between various codecs and configurations allows for evaluating how each option impacts the use of these resources, helping to choose the most efficient option for the operating environment.

-When compression is not applied, data is stored and accessed as-is; this can result in higher memory usage and longer access times, especially for large datasets.
-On the other hand, compression reduces the size of the data in memory and storage, which can improve performance in data reading and writing.
-However, compression and decompression require additional CPU time.
-Therefore, it is important to find the right balance between reduced size and processing time.

 In the plots above, we can see how using the LZ4 codec is striking such a balance, as it achieves the best performance in general, even above a non-compressed scenario.
 This is because LZ4 is tuned towards speed, and the time to compress and decompress the data is very low.
 On the other hand, ZSTD is a codec that is optimized for compression ratio, and hence it is a bit slower.
 However, it is still faster than the non-compressed case, as the reduced memory transmission compensates for the additional CPU time required for compression and decompression.

 We have just scraped the surface for some of the compression parameters that can be tuned in Blosc2.
 You can use the `cparams` dict with the different parameters in  `blosc2.compress2() <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.compress2.html#blosc2>`_  to set the compression level, `codec <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Codec.html>`_ , `filters <https://www.blosc.org/python-blosc2/reference/autofiles/top_level/blosc2.Filter.html>`_ and other parameters.